Civilian Irregular Defense Group program: History

-By 1963, the US military felt that the program was a great success, but only that the CIDG units and Special Forces units were not being employed properly, and ordered Operation Switchback, which transferred control of the CIDG program from the Central Intelligence Agency over to Military Assistance Command, Vietnam (MACV).
-The CIDG Program was rapidly expanded, as the entire 5th Special Forces Group, United States Army Special Forces, moved into Vietnam, and the CIDG units stopped focusing on village defense and instead took part in more conventional operations, most notably Border surveillance.
+By 1963, the US military felt that the program was a great success, but only that the CIDG units and Green Berets units were not being employed properly, and ordered Operation Switchback, which transferred control of the CIDG program from the CIA over to Military Assistance Command, Vietnam (MACV).
+The CIDG Program was rapidly expanded, as the entire 5th Special Forces Group (Airborne) (5th SFG (A)), United States Army Special Forces (USASF), moved into Vietnam, and the CIDG units stopped focusing on village defense and instead took part in more conventional operations, most notably Border surveillance.

-In 1966, Army Chief of Staff General Harold K. Johnson was confused and unhappy with the activities of the Special Forces in South Vietnam.
-They were "supposed to be training guerrillas," he observed, "and what they did was build fortifications out of the Middle Ages and bury themselves... with concrete."
+In 1966, Army Chief of Staff General Harold K. Johnson was confused and unhappy with the activities of the Green Berets in South Vietnam.
+They were "supposed to be training guerrilla warfare," he observed, "and what they did was build fortifications out of the Middle Ages and bury themselves... with concrete."
 After visiting some of their more exposed Highland camps, he expressed "horror" that an organization that prided itself on being a "highly mobile, disdainful of fixed installations, innovative, [and] not requiring organized logistical support" should find itself "in fortified installations with mortars in concrete emplacements with fixed range cards printed on the concrete, and literally... locked in by their own actions."
 In his estimation the CIDG program drained manpower from Saigon and was too expensive; the indigenous soldiers spent too much time protecting their own dependents who lived nearby.
-Furthermore, he felt that United States Army Special Forces members "viewed themselves as something separate and distinct from the rest of the military effort," describing them as "fugitives from responsibility" who "tended to be nonconformist, couldn't quite get along in a straight military system, and found a haven where their actions were not scrutinized too carefully, and where they came under only sporadic or intermittent observation from the regular chain of command."
+Furthermore, he felt that Green Berets members "viewed themselves as something separate and distinct from the rest of the military effort," describing them as "fugitives from responsibility" who "tended to be nonconformist, couldn't quite get along in a straight military system, and found a haven where their actions were not scrutinized too carefully, and where they came under only sporadic or intermittent observation from the regular chain of command."

 Many CIDG camps were assaulted or attacked.
 An example of this is the assault on Camp Loc Ninh, A-311, situated in the III Corps area, which took place from 29 October to 4 November 1967.
-The camp strike force, together with elements of the U.S. 1st Infantry Division, which reinforced it on the second day, successfully defended the camp with no other help, except for air strikes.
+The camp strike force, together with elements of the 1st Infantry Division (1ID), which reinforced it on the second day, successfully defended the camp with no other help, except for air strikes.
 It is estimated that 1,000 enemies were killed, of which 184 were credited to the civilian irregulars and their American allies.
-Six CIDG troops died and 39 were wounded; four members of the Special Forces died.
+Six CIDG troops died and 39 were wounded; four members of the Green Berets died.

 Three major changes took place in the CIDG effort between June 1967 and June 1968: